Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Methodology

-Eq.~(\ref{4step_fr_secondLU_IBM_summary}) is the pressure Poisson equation~(PPE), where $DG$ together forms the coefficient matrix of Laplace operator.
+Eq.~(\ref{4step_fr_secondLU_IBM_summary}) is the pressure Poisson equation~(PPE).
 The solution of Eq.~(\ref{4step_fr_secondLU_IBM_summary}), typically achieved through classical iterative methods, represents the most computationally demanding component of the entire solution process. $\delta p=p^{n+1}-p^{n}$ is the time increment of the pressure, and this formulation serves to mitigate the splitting error of the fractional step method~\cite{dukowicz1992_lowspliterror}.
 The detailed derivation of the DIBPM can be found in~\cite{li2016DIBPM}.
 The DIBPM simulations in this work are carried out using the open-source solver $\mathtt{PetIBM}$~\cite{chuang2018petibm}.

-\subsection{Hybrid deep learning line-search directions and iterative methods for accelerated solutions}
+\subsection{Hybrid Deep lEarning line-search directions and iterative methods for Accelerated solutions}

 The PPE given in~(\ref{4step_fr_secondLU_IBM_summary}) can be recast into a compact linear system:

 where matrix $M \in \mathbf{R}^{a \times a}$ represents the discrete approximation of the Laplace operator. $\delta p \in \mathbf{R}^a$ and $S \in \mathbf{R}^a$ are the unknown and source term vectors, respectively.
 Our previous work~\cite{bai2026hybrid} introduced HyDEA~(Hybrid Deep lEarning line-search directions and iterative methods for Accelerated solutions), which is a hybrid framework that seamlessly integrates a Deep learning Line-Search Method~(DLSM) into classical iterative methods, such as CG-type methods, leveraging their respective strengths to accelerate the convergence of solving Eq.~(\ref{discretLinearEquation}).